John Lingard: The History of England

 William Cobbett also used the work as an unbiased reference source for his own History of the Protestant Reformation in which he puts forward the argument that the reformation had disastrous consequences for the ordinary people of England.
-His work would in turn be influential in the passage of the Catholic emancipation bill by preparing the way for public acceptance and the minimisation of sectarian violence.
+His work would in turn be influential in the passage of the Catholic emancipation bill (Roman Catholic Relief Act 1829) by preparing the way for public acceptance and the minimisation of sectarian violence.

 Gospel translation

 Lesser known than Lingard's historical works is his anonymously published translation of the Four Gospels in 1836.
 The title page reads simply that the work is "by a Catholic."
 Lingard departed from usual Catholic practice by using early Greek manuscripts rather than the Latin Vulgate as the principal basis for the translation.
 This resulted in such renderings as "repent" rather than "do penance" (Matt 3:2).
 His willingness to depart from Catholic custom contrasts with his contempt for the Protestant concept of "private interpretation" of Scripture.
 In a note to John 1:1, he states, "Hence it happens that men of every persuasion find confirmation of their peculiar opinions in the sacred volumes: for, in fact, it is not the Scripture that informs them, but that they affix their own meaning to the language of Scripture."

-The work influenced Francis P. Kenrick (1796–1863), Roman Catholic Bishop of Philadelphia, and later Archbishop of Baltimore, who published his own translation of the Four Gospels in 1849.
+The work influenced Francis Patrick Kenrick (1796–1863), Roman Catholic Bishop of Philadelphia, and later Archbishop of Baltimore, who published his own translation of the Four Gospels in 1849.
 By 1851, Lingard felt sufficiently confident to publish a new edition of his Four Gospels in his own name.